2018–19 Idaho State Bengals women's basketball team

-The 2018–19 Idaho State Bengals women's basketball team represents Idaho State University during the 2018–19 NCAA Division I women's basketball season.
-The Bengals, led by eleventh year head coach Seton Sobolewski, play their home games at Reed Gym.
+The 2018–19 Idaho State Bengals women's basketball team represented Idaho State University during the 2018–19 NCAA Division I women's basketball season.
+The Bengals, led by eleventh-year head coach Seton Sobolewski, played their home games at Reed Gym.
 They were members of the Big Sky Conference.
-They finished the season 20–11, 15–5 in Big Sky play to finish in a tie for second place.
+They finished the season 20–11, 15–5 in Big Sky play, to finish in a tie for second place.
 They lost in the semifinals of the Big Sky women's tournament to Eastern Washington.
 They received an at-large bid to the WNIT where they lost to Arizona in the first round.